xdmushui/partner-center-sdk/develop/enable-multi-factor-authentication.md

 ---
-title: Enable multi-factor authentication in your Partner Center apps and control panels
+title: Enable multi-factor authentication
-description: Configure your Partner Center apps and control panels for multi-factor authentication. ms.date: 10/18/2018 ms.localizationpriority: medium
+description: Configure your Partner Center and control panel apps for multi-factor authentication. ms.date: 10/18/2018 ms.localizationpriority: medium
 ---

-# Enable multi-factor authentication in your Partner Center apps and control panels
+# Enable multi-factor authentication

 **Applies To**

 -   Partner Center

 Microsoft is introducing a secure, scalable framework for authenticating cloud solution provider (CSP) partners and control panel vendors (CPV) through the Microsoft Azure multi-factor authentication (MFA) architecture.
-CSP partners as well as control panel vendors can rely on the new model to elevate security for Partner Center API integration calls.
-This will help all parties including Microsoft, CSP partners and control panel vendors to protect their infrastructure and customer data from security risks.
+You can rely on the new model to elevate security for Partner Center API integration calls.
+This will help all parties including Microsoft, CSP partners, and control panel vendors to protect their infrastructure and customer data from security risks.

 ## <span id="scope"></span><span id="SCOPE"></span>Scope